COVID-19 Response FAQs

 What is the District doing in response to the COVID-19 outbreak?

 In order to protect the health, safety and well-being of our customers and employees, the District has closed its offices to public access.
-Since the District provides essential water and sewer services, District employees have been separated into two work groups to ensure no interruption of services occurs.

 Will there be any interruption to water and sewer services?